svenpruefer/dsa-base/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-dsa-base could always use more documentation, whether as part of the
+quintilian could always use more documentation, whether as part of the
-official dsa-base docs, in docstrings, or even on the web in blog posts,
+official quintilian docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/svenpruefer/dsa-base/issues.
+The best way to send feedback is to file an issue at https://github.com/svenpruefer/quintilian/issues.

 If you are proposing a feature: